pratikbhd/lfs/README.md

 We have implemented a segment cleaner that uses a cost-benefit ratio to pick candidate segments, cleaning them by moving occupied blocks to the end of the log.

+### Crash Recovery

+Crash recovery based on checkpoints is implemented.
+The last updated checkpoint from the two checkpoints available is used to obtain the log end.

+The project does not implement roll-forward recovery.

 ### Utilities

 We implemented two utilities in C++, mklfs and lfsck which are described below.